 View a glossary of cardiovascular terms to learn more about each of the conditions shown in this chart.

-In 2021, pediatric heart surgery survival rates at Lucile Packard Children’s Hospital Stanford were close to the national average for 2017–2021.
+The overall pediatric heart surgery survival rate at Lucile Packard Children’s Hospital Stanford was close to the national average for 2019–2023.

 While this may not seem impressive at first glance, it truly is when you consider that we tackle the hardest, most complex, and rarest heart cases sent to us by other pediatric heart centers across the nation and the world.
 Our focus isn’t on taking only those children for whom we know we can achieve an excellent heart outcome; it is on giving every child a chance at life or a better life, no matter how impossible their heart condition seems.